LycusCoder/NorexProject/docs/guides/PHASE_2_COMPLETE.md

 ---

-*Made with ❤️ for the developer community* *NourProject - Your powerful PHP development environment!*
+*Made with ❤️ for the developer community* *NorexProject - Your powerful PHP development environment!*